samboy/img9660/README.md

 # What this is

-This is a fork of `mkisofs`/`genisoimage` which I have made which has the following:
+This is a fork of `genisoimage` which I have made which has the following:

 * It compiles without `cmake`